jackie-dai/Project-1-Overhaul/Section2_CreatingEnemy/section2.md

 3. Implement the ghost walking animation for the enemy

 ## Enemy Setup
 First,  create a empty game object by right clicking in the hierarchy and name it `Enemy`.
-Attach a *SpriteRenderer*, *Rigidbody 2D*, and a *Circle Collider 2D*.
+Attach a *SpriteRenderer*, *Rigidbody2D*, and a *CircleCollider2D*.

 In the *SpriteRenderer* component, change the Sprite from *None* to *Enemy 1*.